About this listing

 This is a charming, bright, and sunny apartment with views of the Boston skyline and is absolutely a comfortable, professional, and safe place for both men and women.
 You will awake each morning to the smell of fresh brewed coffee - roasted here by me from exotic green beans.
 Pair this with some fresh baked artisan bread that I typically have on hand.
 If you love coffee and fresh home made bread, it doesn't get any better then this.
 If you are interested, I might give you a lesson or two on how to roast your own coffee.
 In addition to fresh baked bread toasted with jam additional breakfast offerings may include cereal, bagels with cream cheese, or, on occassion, a Colombian breakfast of arepa, egg, and cheese.
 It's delicioso and high protein breakfast, a great way to start the day.

-Roslindale Village is a 6 minute walk away and (email hidden)ly and charming village square that has many fine restaurants, coffee shops, market, specialty shops, and farmer's market on Saturdays from June through October.
+Roslindale Village is a 6 minute walk away and is a lively and charming village square that has many fine restaurants, coffee shops, market, specialty shops, and farmer's market on Saturdays from June through October.

 This room is perfect for anyone considering a long term stay.
-Though I didn't start off this way I now find my typical guest is staying for a month or more.
-This room is an excellent place for someone coming to Boston for an extended education or business stay.
+I now find my typical guest is staying for a month or more.
+This room is an excellent place for someone coming to Boston for an extended education, relocation, or business stay.
 Though the room is small the adjacent living room, for the most part, is yours to relax, watch tv, work, or browse the internet on your computer.
 This room was created by knocking down one of the walls in order to open up the front of the house.
 It is an "alcove" off the living room separated from the rest of the house by blackout curtains.
+Read the reviews, people enjoy it.
 There is plenty of storage for whatever you bring.
 Public transportation into and out of Boston is very convenient.
 It's what I use and it's faster than driving and parking.
 If your stay is for one month or more I will arrange to meet you at the airport or train station and return you there when you depart.

 The room has a twin size bed that will accomodate one person.
 There is a living room, dining room, kitchen, back porch, front porch, and bathroom that is shared with the host.
 There is a full office with a printer, scanner, Macintosh computer, PC, and Linux computers.
 There is free off-street parking in driveway for one car.
 There is unrestricted on street parking.
 We are close to Rt.
 128 for those who would use that route to arrive by car.
 If you enjoy biking around a city feel free to bring bicycles as they can be stored in the basement.
 Though there is no laundry on the premises your laundry can be done for about $5 per load for wash, dry, and fold.